After Your Advanced Education Site Visit

 The Preliminary Site Visit Report

-The written site visit report embodies a review of the quality of the program, and serves as the basis for accreditation decisions.
-The report also guides officials and administrators of educational institutions in determining the degree of the program’s compliance with the Accreditation Standards.
-The report clearly delineates any observed deficiencies in compliance with standards on which the Commission will take action.
+The written site visit report embodies a review of the program's compliance with the Accreditation Standards at the time of the site visit and serves at the basis for accreditation decisions.
+It also guides officials and administrators of educational institutions in determining the degree of their compliance with the Accreditation Standards.
+The report clearly delineates any observed deficiencies in compliance with Standards on which the Commission will take action.

 In the report, the Commission evaluates educational programs based on Accreditation Standards and provides constructive recommendations which relate to the Accreditation Standards and suggestions which relate to program enhancement.